Cedar Shake Shingles vs Composite Roofing: What’s Best for your Wisconsin Home?

 • Cost: The initial cost of composite shingles can be higher than traditional roofing materials, making them a significant upfront investment.

-• Installation: Proper installation is crucial for maximizing the benefits of composite shingles.
+• Installation: Proper composite roof installation is crucial for maximizing the benefits of composite shingles.
 Finding experienced installers who are familiar with synthetic shingles may be challenging.

 • Perception: Some homeowners may prefer the authenticity of natural materials and perceive synthetic options as less desirable, potentially affecting resale value.